Peymankor/Bayesopt_well_control/0_Paper1_main.md

 \end{align}
 ```

-Note that we multiplied only terms at is related to $\mathbf{J_{u_*}}$, as that is uncertain we need, rest of term was replaced by "const" term.
+Now, we will multiply only the terms that is related to $\mathbf{J_{u_*}}$ (inside the exponential term), as that is the variable of interest, rest of term was replaced by "const" term.
 Taking the $d$ value out of the bracket term, now we can find :

 ```{=tex}
 \begin{equation}